-(Draw a sample space) - If two people are chosen at random what is the probability that they were born on the same day of the week. - 5.
-List the ways in which one head and five tails may be obtained from six tosses of a coin. - 6.
+(Draw a sample space.) - 4.
+If two people are chosen at random what is the probability that they were born on the same day of the week? - 5.
+List the ways in which one head and five tails may be obtained from six tosses of a coin.
+How many ways are there? - 6.
 Two dice are rolled and the 'score' is the product of the two numbers showing uppermost.
 If the probability is $\frac{11}{36}$ that the score is at least N, what is the value of N?

 - 7. Pierre and Julian each roll one die.
 If Pierre's shows the higher number then he wins 7p, otherwise he loses 5p.
 Explain why this is fair.
-If Pierre were to add three dots to convert his two to a five how will it affect his winning? - 8.
-A card is chosen at random from a pack of fiftytwo.
+If Pierre were to add three dots to convert the two on his die to a five, how will it affect his winning? - 8.
+A card is chosen at random from a pack of fifty-two.
 It is replaced and a second card is selected.
 What is the probability that at least one is a picture card (Jack, Queen, King)?
 (Sketch a sample space but don't bother with all the crosses.) - 9.
 Eight people are seated at random round a table.
 What is the probability that Sharif and Raijit will be next to each other?

-20.2 Empirical probability: experiment
+1.2 Empirical probability: experiment